-Striking off a company is simply to close down that organization.
-However, in order to strike a business name off, you have to meet the criteria required by ACRA.
+Striking off a company in Singapore means shutting it down under ACRA criteria.
 Let’s find out what they are and what is the general procedure of striking off a company in Singapore.

 Please remember that striking off and winding up are two different processes, although the final results are the same which is the dissolution of a company.

 Winding up is a more formal procedure in which a liquidator is appointed to convert assets into cash, so as to pay off debts and then distribute the remaining value to the company’s members.

 In other words, winding up is the process of terminating a business due to indebtedness.
 That being said, if your company is insolvent, or unable to pay its debts, it must be wound up but not struck off the register.